Milosz-cat/Milosz-cat/README.md

-### Hi there 👋
+### Hello there👋

-Hello there!
 I'm Miłosz, a master's student in Cybersecurity at Wrocław University of Science and Technology.
 My programming journey began a few years ago with C++ and Python during my undergraduate studies.
 This initial spark of interest quickly grew into a passion for technology, leading me to explore further into the world of web development with Django. 🎓🖥️

 Throughout my exploration, Django became the cornerstone of most of my projects.
 Beyond web development, I've leveraged tools like Docker and monitoring solutions to improve project efficiency and reliability. 🐳📈